curtisackland/4483-game/README.md

 - Each enemy has a different ability like: shooting, a lot of health, or have fast movement
 - When the player moves out of their field of view they will travel to the player's last known position and search around that area.
 - Enemy spawning:
-    - Maximum of 20 enemies can be in the world
+    - Maximum of 20 enemies can spawn around the player
     - Enemies randomly spawn between a maximum radius and minimum radius from the player so they do not spawn too far or too close
     - When an enemy becomes too far away from the player they will despawn
-    - More enemies can spawn in the boss areas
+    - Additional enemies can spawn in the boss areas

 Audio:
 - Guns and many different interactions have different audio cues
 - Music throughout the game: in the main menu, ingame, boss music, and victory music
 - Enemies make different sounds like idle, and attacking noises
+- Interactable items have sound like the container doors, store, ammo refill, and first aid pack

 ## Challenges